Assignment 2

 The 3DBAG, developed by the 3D geoinformation group at TU Delft and by 3DGI (and also the topic of Lesson 7.1), is a dataset containing 3D models of all the buildings in the Netherlands.
 The 3DBAG is open data and it contains 3D models at multiple levels of detail (LoDs), which are generated by combining two open datasets: the building data from the BAG and the height data from the AHN.
 The 3DBAG is updated regularly, keeping it up-to-date with the latest openly available building stock and elevation information.
 More details about the 3DBAG are available on its website.

-The buildings are tiled (there are a bit less than 11 million buildings by the way), and you can download a tile (which contains typically a few hundred buildings).
+The buildings are tiled, and you can download a tile (which typically contains a few hundred buildings).
 To start, you can practice on the tile where BK-City is located:

 9-284-556.city.json